odoo/owl/doc/learning/tutorial_todoapp.md

 Note that we put everything inside an immediately executed function to avoid leaking anything to the global scope.

 Finally, `owl.js` should be the last version downloaded from the Owl repository (you can use `owl.min.js` if you prefer).
+Be aware that you should download the `owl.iife.js` or `owl.iife.min.js`, because these files are built to run directly on the browser (other files such as `owl.cjs.js` are built to be bundled by other tools).

 Now, the project should be ready.
 Loading the `index.html` file into a browser should show an empty page, with the title `Owl Todo App`, and it should log a